near/wallet-selector/CONTRIBUTING.md

 yarn nx build angular # build the angular example yarn nx deploy angular # deploys angular example to gh-pages
 ```
+# Submitting a PR
+The initial comment has instructions.
+For your PR to be considered, you must select a template, include details, and make the appropriate selections from the checkboxes provided.

+1. Select the preview tab.
+2. Select the applicable template.
+This replaces the comment with the correct placeholder text.

 # Branching